-If you can’t afford a doctor you won’t see him or her when you need to, no matter how good they are or who recommended them.
-So start your search using your insurance company’s list of approved doctors and then assess that list.
-Assess it based on their experience in handling your condition, their educational and work background, and the things we discuss below.
-Whittle it down to three top choices and then call the doctor’s office to confirm that they accept your insurance.
-If you are on Medicare you can use the Medicare website to find doctors that accept Medicare.
+If you can’t afford a doctor, you won’t be able to see him or her when you need to no matter how good they are or who recommended them.
+So start your search using your insurance company’s list of approved doctors.
+Assess it based on their experience in handling your condition, their educational and professional background, and the things we discuss below.
+Narrow it down to three top choices and then call the doctor’s office to confirm that they accept your insurance.
+If you are on Medicare, you can use the Medicare website to find doctors that accept Medicare.
 No matter how you plan to find a good doctor you should always start by using your insurance as a guide.

 Hospital affiliations and ratings

-When you choose a doctor you are also choosing the hospital out of which he is privileged to work.
-So, this is a good time to learn the hospitals.
+When you choose a doctor, you are also choosing the hospital out of which he or she is privileged to work.
+Your next step is to learn the hospitals.
 Again, though your insurance company or the Medicare website should provide you with this information, you can always get this info from the doctor’s office as well.
-Look at the hospital rankings and see how they are ranked in safety and success for the type of medical care you need.
+Look at the hospital rankings and see how they compare in safety and success for the type of medical care you need.
 You will find some hospitals that are great institutions, some not so much; some that are convenient for you, others less so.
 Make your decision with open eyes.

 Find disciplinary actions and probation

-There are a couple tools we recommend to look at how good your doctor is at their job.
+There are a couple tools we recommend using to judge how good your doctor is at their job.
 First is the Surgeon Scorecard from ProPublica, We thought it was great a few years ago when it was released and we still do.
 It is limited to some of the more routine procedures that shouldn’t have unexpected complications when performed by a surgeon that does so routinely.
-If your doctor doesn’t get a good grade on there it may be a sign to reconsider.
+If your doctor doesn’t get a good grade on there, it may be a sign to reconsider.
 A second place to look is The Federation of State Medical Boards.
-Here, you can find information on a doctor provided by the state agencies that license and discipline doctors.
-Some of the info on these sites can be difficult to understand but they can give you the contact information for the state boards, and if all else fails you can call them up and ask about your doctor.
+Here you can find information on a doctor provided by the state agencies that license and discipline doctors.
+Some of the info on these sites can be difficult to understand but they will give you the contact information for the state boards – and if all else fails, you can call them up and ask about your doctor.

 Follow the money